adiwg/mdBook/mdtranslator/extend/addJsonReader.md

 ### Coding

-When the 'translate' method is called for mdTranslator, the parameters are examined and control will be passed to the reader along with the input metadata file and the response hash.
-The response hash will have the following elements populated by /lib/adiwg/mdtranslator.rb
+When mdTranslator's 'translate' method is called, the parameters are examined and control passed to the reader along with the input metadata file and the response hash.
+The response hash will have the following elements pre-populated by /lib/adiwg/mdtranslator.rb
   * hResponseObj[:readerRequested] = reader
   * hResponseObj[:readerValidationLevel] = validate
   * hResponseObj[:writerRequested] = writer